 - Spouse 1 expects Social Security after 25 years (=month 301) worth $2,000 per month.

 - Spouse 2 expects Social Security after 26 years (=month 313) worth $800 per month.

 - We expect $1,000 in additional monthly expenses (e.g. medical) 30 years into retirement (in today’s dollars, adjusted for inflation) and that amount rises to $2,000 after 40 years.
-This corresponds to the two spouses reaching a certain age where they may scale back other expenses (travel) but face increase medical, in-home care expenses, etc. that will case in a net increase in expenses.
+This corresponds to the two spouses reaching a certain age where they may scale back other expenses (travel) but face an increase in medical, in-home care expenses, etc. which will case in a net increase in expenses.

 Next, we input the corporate pension, starting after 11 years (month 133), see below.
 Notice that we input this in the fifth column where the non-COLA cash flows reside.
 So, this will be discounted to make sure it’s comparable to today’s real dollars!

-Next, the Social Security payments starting 25 and 26 years into retirement, see below.
+Next, the Social Security payments start 25 and 26 years into retirement, see below.
 The benefits are inflation-adjusted so they are entered in the corresponding columns with COLA cash flows:

 And, finally, the additional budget for medical expenses, care, nursing homes, etc., see below.
 This is now inputted as a negative cash flow!

 In the “green” column on the right, the program translates the different cash flows into percentages of the initial portfolio:

 Also in the same tab is the same table that showed up in the main tab but the percentages are translated into withdrawal amounts in dollars p.a.:

 I added that feature pretty early in the spring of 2017, mostly out of curiosity about how much of a difference some of the widely cited style premia such as value and size would have made.
 See Ken French’s site for the data and more documentation on the construction of the Fama-French factors.
 For example, let’s simulate the following scenarios:

 - The 80% S&P500 baseline